 - Course units in Cultural, Social and Ethical Training (FCSE) that are mostly electives, allowing students at FCUL to build their own educational profile.
 In each school year, the list of available subjects is defined.
 See the list in the study plan of each Degree or Integrated Master course;

 - Certain course units that allow students to broaden and update their knowledge and attain multidisciplinary training.
 Every school year the general public and students at FCUL can apply in accordance with the Regulation;

 - Minors that consist of 30 ECTS, chosen from a pre-established group of course units from the same area, allow students more flexibility in their studies and complements their academic degree.
 Every school year the general public and students at FCUL can apply in accordance with the Regulation.
-Consult the list of Minors;
+List of Minors and Regulation available here;

 - Open Courses at FCUL (CLCs) that relate to a diversity of the main themes at the Faculty, not only regarding exact or natural sciences, mathematical sciences, information sciences, computer sciences, but also in cross-disciplinary themes such as entrepreneurship and innovation.
 Students will have the possibility of complementing their education with relevant themes during their academic career which will unlock new perspectives or encourage knowledge crossover.
 The CLCs also give lifelong learning opportunities to those who have already left university.
 Every year there are several courses available that are governed by the Regulation;